COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 log records (see TYPEIMS) to a user defined DD.
 To print the DSECTS

-of IMS log records, assemble ILOGREC TYPE=DSEC,RECID=ALL
+of IMS log records, assemble ILOGREC TYPE=DSECT,RECID=ALL

 Re-constructing an IMS transaction from the many different IMS log